Are you travelling to the Arab world for business or working with Arab clients/colleagues?

-In this blog we will not only give you tips on how to address people and what to call them, but also give you some great insights into naming conventions in the Arab world.
+We will not only give you tips on how to address people and what to call them, but also give you some great insights into naming conventions in the Arab world.

 All this info is going to help you make a great impression when meeting your Arab counterparts.

-Firstly, Arab Names – So Much More Than a Name!
+Firstly, Arab Names: So Much More Than a Name!

 We can’t overemphasise how important names are to the people of the Middle East.
 The main reason is ancestry.

 Your name identifies you in terms of your lineage, your tribe and your family and therefore your status.

 On top of this, Arab names also come with meanings and connotations.

 For example, many Arab names used today are those of companions of the Prophet Muhammad as well as his family.